drake7707/journal/README.md

 # Localization

-By default the invariant locale is used, which means that weeks start ona Sunday.
+By default the invariant locale is used, which means that weeks start on a Sunday.
 This is not always the case.
 The application takes its locale from the server so you can define your correct locale by setting a few environment variables, for example:

 ```
 ENV TZ=Europe/Brussels